jeosol/data-engineering-zoomcamp-2025/README.md

 # data-engineering-zoomcamp-2025
 Data Engineering Zoomcamp 2025 Course

-All artifacts are documented here.
+All artifacts for the course will be documented here.